ligadata-mkhalawi/Kamanja/trunk/docs/source/admin/monit-admin.rst

 This file must then be edited to reflect your configuration.
-Most of the strings that need to be supplied are represented in curly brackets:
+The strings that need to be supplied are represented in curly brackets:

 - {PATH_TO} - replace with the full path for the specified file.

-  For the Monit scripts, this is typically the */home/kamanjadev/monit-5.20.0/scripts* directory.
+  - For the Monit scripts, this is typically the */home/kamanjadev/monit-5.20.0/scripts* directory.
+  - For the :ref:`metadataapiconfig-config-ref` file,
+    this is typically the *$KAMANJA_HOME/config* directory.
-  For the :ref:`metadataapiconfig-config-ref` file, this is typically the *$KAMANJA_HOME/config* directory.
+  - For the Key.pem file, this is typically *$HOME/.ssh*.

 - {NODES_IPS} - IP addresses of each node in the cluster, separated with commas.
 For example, if this is a four-node cluster, this list might be: